 Mr. Shono invites the students to try and hold a katana for themselves – a rare opportunity that is greeted with the appropriate excitement.

 Visiting Seiyudo, the students didn’t just learn about Japanese katana and their history, but actually got to hold them first-hand as well.
-What did they say about this amazing experience?
+What did they say about this fantastic experience?

 “People really made great efforts to protect and treasure these blades.
 I learned that these efforts make the katana valuable, being treasured for so long.”
 (Nationality: Japan)

 “I think that the value of a katana doesn’t have a price.
 They carry a meaning that cannot be bought with money.”
 (Nationality: Vietnam)

 “Through this sword experience, I learned the historical and cultural value of the Japanese katana.
 They represent courage, allegiance, and bushido, the samurai spirit.
 Apart from this historical value, they’re also highly regarded as works of art.”
 (Nationality: Vietnam)

 “The Japanese swordsmiths created these katana by hard work and great effort.
 The thing that impressed me the most is that the traditional smithing process is loyally passed on, with the katana not as a weapon but as a work of art.”
 (Nationality: China)

 As the interest in Japanese katana has grown quite rapidly in recent years – particularly among young women – there’s no doubt that there is a future for the katana, even if the life of the art of swordsmithing seems to be hanging by a thread.
 Seiyudo’s unique experience will let you experience this important piece of Japanese history.
 Touch, listen and admire – and discover the beauty of Japan’s katana.

 *Prices and options mentioned are subject to change.